Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 2: Define the Cloud Vision & Strategy

 With a clear “why,” you can now define the “what.”
 The Cloud Strategy Document outlines the high-level vision for your cloud adoption.
 Will you be cloud-first?
 Multi-cloud?
 Hybrid?
-This document sets the guiding principles for your entire program.
+Sovereign for some workloads?
+This document sets the guiding principles for your entire programme.
 It defines the desired end-state and articulates how the cloud will function as an enabler of your broader business strategy.

 Step 3: Establish Success Metrics (KPIs)